-Scott has lived and worked in Richmond for the past 10 years, after moving from Roanoke to attend VCU in 2007.
-Like so many other people, he fell in love with the unique architecture, rich history, and the great people that make up the city.
+I have lived and worked in Richmond for the past 12 years, after moving from Roanoke to attend VCU in 2007.
+Like so many other people, I fell in love with the unique architecture, rich history, and the great people that make up the city.

-When Scott isn’t helping clients or restoring historic homes in Richmond, you will most likely find him outdoors with his rescued Pit Bull mix, Bernie.
-After earning his Eagle Scout, Scott developed a deep love and appreciation for Virginia wildlife and the Appalachian Trail.
+When I am not helping clients or restoring historic homes in Richmond, you will most likely find me outside with my rescued Pit Bull mix, Bernie.
+While earning my Eagle Scout from Boy Scouts of America, I developed a deep love and appreciation for Virginia wildlife and the Appalachian Trail.

-Scott volunteers a large part of his time to the Ultimate Frisbee Community, serving on the governing board for Richmond Ultimate for the last four years.
-And as a coach for VCU’s Ultimate team, he strives to push his players to succeed in both the sport and through their college careers.
-In addition, Scott is also one of the founding members of the Junior Board of Family Lifeline, helping raise over $100,000 for the organization in just the past two years.
+Additionally, I devote a large part of his time to the Ultimate Frisbee Community, serving on the governing board for Richmond Ultimate for the last six years; and as a coach for VCU’s Ultimate team.
+I try to push the players to succeed in both the sport and through their college careers.
+Coaching both the Men’s and Women’s